 For larger binoculars and small telescopes, check out NGC 1502.
 This small open cluster of approximately 45 stars is made even better by its proximity to an asterism known as “Kemble’s Cascade”.
 To find it, simply look around Polaris in a counterclockwise rotation moving outward by a field, twice.
 It is two full binocular fields from Alpha and Beta.
 The cluster itself is very attractive, but look closely in the telescope and you will see it also contains two double stars – Struve 484 and Struve 485!

 There is one meteor shower associated with the constellation of Camelopardalis – the March Camelopardalids.
-They occur on or about March 22 with no definite peak and the fall rate only averages about one per hour.
+They occur on or about March 22nd with no definite peak and the fall rate averages only about one per hour.
 They are the slowest known meteors at 7 kps.